sophieM03/git-workshop/README.md

 git pull
 ```

-2. Check that you refactor is in a single commit on your local master branch.
+2. Check that your refactoring is in a single commit on your local master branch (`git log ...`).

 3. Delete your feature branch with: